Qualifications and experience

 I was born in England, grew up in N Ireland, and obtained a First Class Honours degree in English at Oxford in 1965.
 I then spent some years studying psychotherapy in North America and learned Wilhelm Reich’s methods from Dr Myron Sharaf in Boston.
 I obtained my PhD in psychology at Saybrook Institute (now Saybrook University) in San Francisco in 1977, and completed the North American licensing examinations (EPPP) in psychology in 1984.
 I worked as a private psychotherapist in Canada and also as a clinical psychologist / neuropsychologist in various public health services.
 I also gave training workshops under the auspices of the University of British Columbia and in Atlantic Canada.

 In 1994 I returned to England to work as a Consultant Neuropsychologist in the NHS, setting up memory clinics in Birmingham and in East London, and working as an expert witness in civil and criminal court cases.
 I retired from full time NHS work in 2012 as a Consultant Clinical Psychologist and Head of Neuropsychology and Psychology for Older People at East London Foundation Trust.
-I currently provide neuropsychology supervision at Oxleas NHS Trust in London.

 I was an Associate, Associates for Human Resources (AHR), Management Consulting, 1996-1999.